AARP Eye Center

 Are you looking for a volunteer opportunity to help make a positive difference in your community?
 If so, AARP Connecticut offers you an opportunity to have fun, work for positive social change, and use your unique skills and experience.

-In Connecticut, more than 800 members are engaged as volunteers with AARP community service programs, and more than 100,000 help advance issues and make their voices heard through e-advocacy.
-No matter whether you have five minutes, five hours or five days—there are so many opportunities to get involved.
-You can:
+In Connecticut, more than 800 members are engaged as volunteers with AARP community outreach programs, and more than 100,000 help advance issues and make their voices heard through e-advocacy.
+No matter whether you have 5 minutes, 5 hours or 5 days—there are many opportunities and ways to get involved.

 Don’t have a lot of time?
 You can still make a big difference.
 As an AARP e-advocate, you can contact your state and federal representatives about key legislative issues by phone or email.

 To learn more about any of these volunteer opportunities, please contact Elaine Werner via email at firstname.lastname@example.org, or call toll-free, 1-866-295-7279.